Topic Collection Search

 Statistics and research methods

-Solid cancer development in solid organ transplant recipients within the Swiss Transplant Cohort Study
+Immunosuppression management in renal transplant recipients with normal-immunological risk: 10-year results from the Swiss Transplant Cohort Study